alvarorodriguez88/practice_Weather/README.md

 # Weather Data Capture

 ### Executive Summary
-This program is designed to acquire specific meteorological data from the OpenWeatherMap (https://openweathermap.org/) website through its REST API.
-These data will be stored in a database containing 8 tables, aiming to store the respective meteorological data for each of the Canary Islands (Gran Canaria, Fuerteventura, Lanzarote, La Graciosa, Tenerife, La Gomera, El Hierro, and La Palma).
+The program will have the function of storing the weather predictions for the next 5 days on the 8 Canary Islands.
+It is composed of two modules:

+Weather-provider: This module is responsible for gathering the relevant information obtained from the OpenWeatherMap API (https://openweathermap.org/) and formatting it as desired.
+Additionally, it is subscribed to a broker, to which it will send events every 6 hours.

+Event-store-builder: This module will have a durable subscription to the topic prediction.weather, through which it will receive events sent by the previous module and interpret them.
+Furthermore, after interpreting them, it creates a structure in the provided directory to store the content of the events in a file with the .events extension.

 ------------